 Tu B’Shvat Ice Cream Seder – An innovative twist on the Tu B’Shvat seder by integrating it with the “International Ice Cream for Breakfast Day.”
 By Chava Gal-or.

 Make it Grow App – An interactive online app from Jewish Interactive which teaches students about the importance of protecting the environment.

-Tu B’Shvat Seder – A printable seder for classroom use includes appropriate blessings and citations, by the OU.
+Tu B’Shvat Seder – A printable seder for classroom use which includes appropriate blessings and citations.
+By the OU.

-TREE Source Tu B’Shvat Seders and Resources – A collection of seders, activities, and sermons for Tu B’Shvat submitted by schools and synagogues, from the JNF.
+Celebrate Tu B’Shvat Materials – A collection of activities, sermons and Haggadot for Tu B’Shvat.
+By JNF.

-Celebrating Tu B’Shevat – This collection of resources includes stories, activities, and more, from the Israel Forever Foundation.
+Celebrating Tu B’Shevat – This collection of resources includes stories, activities, and more.
+By the Israel Forever Foundation.

 A Jerusalem Flower – This lesson with accompanying booklet from Olam Shalem explores the plants and flowers native to Jerusalem.